memtest86plus/memtest86plus/README.md

 pass only every other bit position is walked; every full pass walks all of them.

+### Test 9 : Bus stress, read/write turnaround

+In each memory region in turn, each CPU splits its chunk of memory into two halves and alternates, in short bursts, between filling one half with a fresh pseudo-random sequence using non-temporal writes and read-verifying the other half against the sequence written on the previous round.
+The two streams stay about half a chunk apart, forcing frequent write-to-read turnarounds and row/bank conflicts at the memory controller, the tightest timing corners of the memory interface.
+The burst length changes on every round, and every other round inserts short idle gaps into the traffic to generate load transients in the module power delivery.
+This targets DDR5-era interface faults that on-die ECC cannot correct: link signal-integrity errors, marginal XMP/EXPO training and PMIC voltage droop.
+On x86_64 the bursts use the same non-temporal SIMD kernels as test 4; other builds fall back to cached scalar accesses, which exercise the interface less aggressively.
+Errors from this test are typically transient and will not necessarily repeat at the same address; they do not contribute to BadRAM patterns, memmap regions, or bad page regions.

-### Test 9 : Bit fade test, 2 patterns
+### Test 10 : Bit fade test, solid and random patterns

-Across all memory regions, and for each pattern in turn, initialises each memory location with a pattern, sleeps for a period of time, then checks each memory location for consistency.
-The test is performed with patterns of all zeros and all ones.
+Across all memory regions, memory is filled with a pattern, left to fade for a number of seconds, then checked for consistency.
+Four rounds are performed per pass: solid zeros, solid ones, then an address-seeded random pattern and its complement, probing both fade polarities in each delay, stressing cells with opposing-charge neighbours and testing a fresh, reproducible charge configuration on every pass.

 ## Known Limitations and Bugs